 Very often, people ask me how to clean a Moroccan rug.
 Here are few steps & tips to take care of your Baboosh rug.

-How to wash a Moroccan rug?
+How can I wash my Moroccan rug?

 You can clean your rug the same way you clean any rug with a laundry detergent mixed with water.
 Make sure it dries perfectly under the sun.
 If absence of sun, we recommend you can get your rug cleaned by a professional dry cleaner.